Skip to main content

 • Completed the following:

-• VTA6030 - Veterinary Equipment and Instrumentation
+• ANH1030 - Veterinary Instruments and Equipment

 • Olds College of Agriculture & Technology has a solid reputation working with employers in the industry!
 This directly translates into jobs for our graduates.
 Opportunities include, but are not limited to assisting a Registered Veterinary Technician in locations such as: